 Champagne or Sparkling wine like Prosecco is a wonderful way to add some pizzazz to any function and is a perfect summer sipper.
 Sauvignon Blanc is a great choice of white as these wines contain high acidity and medium to high alcohol.
 Depending on where the wine comes from -, it might be a tropical fruit style flavor from Chile or a grassy, gooseberry style from New Zealand for example.
 Either way, they will awaken your mouth and tickle your tongue.
 Sample a couple to know which ones you prefer.

 Change of pace

-For a fun chance of pace offer your guests a selection of wines in different coloured ice buckets and label them with the name and a few tasting notes and what food they pair with.
-They might be a crisp, acidic Sauvignon Blanc, a fragrant, floral, lychee-style Gewurztraminer (“Gewurtz” for short!) and a sweeter style apricot, honey, lemony Riesling, to name but a few.
+For a fun chance of pace offer your guests a selection of wines in different colored ice buckets and label them with the name and a few tasting notes and what food they pair with.
+They might be a crisp, acidic Sauvignon Blanc, a fragrant, floral, lychee-style Gewurztraminer (“Gewurtz” for short!), and a sweeter style apricot, honey, lemony Riesling, to name but a few.

 Appetizers and your main course

 Light appetizers ranging from salty chips to succulent shrimp and light cheeses or spicy selections would all work well with these wines.
 Then, if your main course at the event is steak or ribs or even burgers and dogs, you can still fall back on your favourite reds to go with the meal knowing that you have at least tried to expand your wine repertoire!
 Oh, and by the way, next time you are barbequing pork ribs, try pairing them with a crisp semi dry Riesling.
 You will be amazed!